 PENNSYLVANIA

-Home Inspectors in Pennsylvania are not formally licensed by the state.
-However, to become a home inspector in Pennsylvania, there are a few steps you must take.
+Home inspectors in Pennsylvania are not formally licensed by the state.
+However, a few steps are still required to become a home inspector in Pennsylvania.

 See their resources on consumer protection.